a-gavin/a-gavin.github.io/content/blog/wifi-packet-capture.md

 ### 8\.
 Run Wireshark Using Monitor

 **NOTE:** Don't forget about your packet capture if it's running.
-You may run out of disk space!
+It will eat up your disk space if you let it!

 Open Wireshark with admin permissions (e.g. `sudo wireshark`) and select the created interface ('moni0' in the example below), then press ‘Enter’ to begin packet capture.
 If you know the interface you want to sniff on, then you can use the `-i` option, e.g. `sudo wireshark -i moni0`.